-Mapping the Narrative, designing a Quest Journal for branching sci-fi storylines
+Mapping the Narrative, feature design for a Quest Journal

 What's a quest?